-In order to obviate the need to refer to websites of different Exchanges, FIMMDA consolidates and puts up the following traded data on its website at the end of every Fortnight and month end.
+In order to obviate the need to refer to websites of different Exchanges, FIMMDA consolidates and puts up the following traded data on its website on daily basis.

-- On the working day next to the last trading day of a fortnight/month, "Cumulative Corporate Bond Trades during the last 15 calendar days (Including Failed Trades but excluding Inter Scheme Transfer deals done by MFs)" are given.

-This is a provisional sheet showing the weighted average price and weighted average yield of a bond traded and reported on the Reporting Platforms of NSE (CBRICS), BSE (ICDM) and MCX SX-FIRST.
-If a bond is traded more than one day during the last 15 calendar days, then the data pertaining to the latest trades are only given.
-This sheet consolidates all trades in the individual bonds (whether the settlement is T+0, - ii) On the third working day after the last trading day of a fortnight/month, when the fate of T+2 trades will also be known, "Cumulative Corporate Bond Trades during the last 15 calendar days (Excluding failed trades and Inter Scheme Transfer deals done by MFs)" are given.
+- i) On the working day next to the last trading day Corporate Bond Trades during the last 15 calendar days (Including Failed Trades but excluding Inter Scheme Transfer deals done by MFs)" are given. - This is a provisional sheet showing the weighted average price and weighted average yield of a bond traded and reported on the Reporting Platforms of NSE (CBRICS), BSE (ICDM) and MCX SX-FIRST. - iii) If a bond is traded more than one day during the last 15 calendar days, then the data pertaining to the latest trades are only given. - iv) This sheet consolidates all trades in the individual bonds (whether the settlement is T+0, T+1 or T+2) reported on platforms of all three Exchanges. - v) On the third working day after the last trading day, when the fate of T+2 trades will also be known, "Corporate Bond Trades during the last 15 calendar days (Excluding failed trades and Inter Scheme Transfer deals done by MFs)" are given.